aristanetworks/avd/docs/howto/inventory_organization/README.md

 ## Concepts

 **inventory**: The set of Ansible files that define which devices exist and how they are grouped.
-For AVD, this includes `hosts.yml` and the `group_vars/` directory.

 **group_vars**: A directory where Ansible automatically loads YAML files named after inventory groups.
 AVD reads these to build per-device structured configurations.